MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

    ],
 ```

-Additional endpoint sets are not included in this example.
+Note that the full output of the request in this example would contain other endpoint sets.

 Example 2 request URI: [https://endpoints.office.com/endpoints/Worldwide?ServiceAreas=Exchange&amp;ClientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7](https://endpoints.office.com/endpoints/Worldwide?ServiceAreas=Exchange&amp;ClientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7)

 This example obtains endpoints for the Office 365 Worldwide instance for Exchange Online and dependencies only.

-The output for example 2 is similar to example 1 except that the results do not include endpoints for SharePoint Online or Skype for Business Online.
+The output for example 2 is similar to example 1 except that the results would not include endpoints for SharePoint Online or Skype for Business Online.

 ## Changes web method

 The changes web method returns the most recent updates that have been published, typically the previous month's changes to IP address ranges and URLs.

-The most critical changes to be processed are new URLs or IP addresses.
+The most critical changes to endpoints data are new URLs and IP addresses.
 Failure to add an IP address to a firewall access control list or a URL to a proxy server bypass list can cause an outage for Office 365 users behind that network device.
-Notwithstanding operational requirements, _Add_ operations are published with 30 days' notice before such an outage would occur.
+Notwithstanding operational requirements, new endpoints are published to the web service 30 days in advance of the date the endpoints are provisioned for use to give you time to update access control lists and proxy server bypass lists.

 The required parameter for the changes web method is: